jaebradley/notes/Non-Technical/communication/The Charisma Myth/Chapter 3. The Obstacles to Presence, Power, and Warmth.md

 * The very act of comparing and evaluating hinders our ability to be fully present
 * Trying to optimize both impairs our presence and creates anxiety due to the pressure of finding the best possible choice

+## Self-Criticism

+* Self-critical thinking in a public space may impact how people perceive you - they may think your reaction is to them